 Save Images as GIF & Other Image Formats in Preview for Mac OS X

-Preview is a great basic image editing app bundled with Mac OS X, but newer versions from OS X have simplified the available image Export Format options down to JPEG, JPEG 2000, OpenEXR, PDF, PNG, and TIFF.
+Preview is a great basic image editing app bundled with Mac OS X, but newer versions of Mac OS have simplified the available image Export Format options down to JPEG, JPEG 2000, OpenEXR, PDF, PNG, and TIFF.
 Or at least that’s what you see on first glance, but it turns out you can still access all the traditional image format options from the Save, Save As, and Export screens just by using a simple key modifier when saving a file in Preview app on the Mac.

 The secret to access the additional image format export options is holding down the Option key when clicking on the Format menu within the Save dialog box.
 Not sure where that is?
 No worries, here’s exactly what you’ll want to do: